understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

     "IntegratedGradients": saliency_callable
 }
 ```
-  or as a list of `strings` (this input relies on `quantus.explain` so make sure that the XAI methods you include are supported) :
+  or as a list of `string` (this input relies on `quantus.explain` so make sure that the XAI methods you include are supported) :
 ```python
 xai_methods = ["Saliency", "IntegratedGradients"]
 ```